 - One Cat-5e/Cat-6 Ethernet outlet for each printer

 - 3D Sprint connection to Controller requires TCP port 5000 using REST API over HTTP.

 - 3D Connect™ requires connection to the internet via a gateway/NAT.
 All services use port 443 with encrypted connections

 Each Printer is supplied with one 3m (10 ft) Ethernet cable.
 The customer is responsible for providing the following networking equipment:

 - One or two Ethernet cables for the Controller, depending on which network setup you chose above.

 - Networking equipment for your Controller and Printers

 - Static IP is supported for the Controller's ports A and B.

-- Proxy server is NOT supported for the Controller or Printers.
+- Proxy server is supported for the Controller, but not the Printers.

 - Static IP is supported for Printers - a DHCP server is required during setup to initially discover printers; then the printer IP addresses can be statically assigned via the Controller.